From the Bob Willard Collection, Volume 1

 With a gifted natural agility, Frisell snapped the paper boat out from the rushing current.
 Together we unfolded the center-masted paper canoe only to discover that it wasn’t simply a wet paper boat.
 No. It was more than that.
 It was also Big Bob Willard’s year-end report card skillfully folded up heading to a watery grave.

 It didn’t take Frisell or me even seconds to realize the situation with Big Bob’s report card.
 We carefully refolded it back into ship shape.
-Understanding what we’d seen, Frisell bent down and gently placed the schooner back into the raging torrent, returning it to its voyage toward the storm drain down on 12th Avenue, which had become a rushing waterfall that dove into the black darkness.
+Understanding what we’d seen, Frisell bent down and gently placed the little schooner back into the raging torrent, returning it to its voyage toward the storm drain down on 12th Avenue, which had become a rushing waterfall that dove into the black darkness.

-And then, like all the previous last days of school, Frisell and I continued on home, shimmying as far as we could on that low railing that followed alongside part of the sidewalk… anxious to play softball on the first day of summer.
+And then, like each of the previous last days of school, Frisell and I walked home, shimmying as far as we could on that low railing that followed alongside part of the sidewalk… anxious to play softball on the first day of summer.
+On the way, we stopped by our favorite candy store on Madison Street and bought two Duffy’s Gabby Grape pops.
+I was told that in some eastern parts of the United States it was called ‘soda pop’.
+Or just ‘soda’.
+Too bad for them.

-The liquid part of pop is the ‘pop’ part.
-I didn’t know what the ‘soda’ part was referring to.
-Then again, teenage kids working behind the counter that made root beer floats and coke floats and ruined the milk shakes were called ‘soda jerks’.
-I understood that the ‘jerks’ part referred to the kids.
-But again, I never figured out what the ‘soda’ part was all about.
+I didn’t understand what the ‘soda’ part was referring to.
+Then again, teenage kids working behind the counter that made root beer floats and coke floats and ruined the milk shakes were called ‘soda’ jerks.
+I instinctively knew that the ‘jerks’ part referred to the teenage kids.
+I never figured out what the ‘soda’ part was all about.
+Some of the teenage kids that made the floats had red dots on their faces.
+It looked like they got the measles.
+But they didn’t have measles.
+The druggist said they had pimples, which I guess is measles for teenagers.

-After opening our Duffy’s Gabby Grape pops we emptied our pockets and bought a few candy bars.
+After opening our Duffy’s Gabby Grape pops we emptied our pockets of last day change and bought a few candy bars.
 And one three-foot long rope of red Twizzler licorice.
 And a handful of Bit-O-Honey.
 Maybe two handfuls.
+Frisell also bought one of those large 5¢ waxy red lips.
+Maybe it was his way of celebrating the last day of school.
+I didn’t know.
+I thought he was just wasting a nickel.
+I mean, I knew he was.

 It had long been those things about him that never changed.
 He had his own way.